kronix-k/kronix-k/README.md

 <p><strong>Rating:</strong> 9/10 — Gaze‑based kingdom builder 🏰👁️</p>
 <p><strong>Genre:</strong> Roguelite, Kingdom Builder, RTS, Dark Fantasy</p>
 <p>Released on July 21, 2025 by Hypnohead and tinyBuild.
 Make your subjects work only when you watch them!
 Manage production, units, magic, and upgrades in tension‑filled runs.
-Each playthrough reshapes your strategy, with increasingly powerful kings, advisors, buildings, and enemies to face. :contentReference[oaicite:1]{index=1}</p>
+Each playthrough reshapes your strategy, with increasingly powerful kings, advisors, buildings, and enemies to face.</p>
 <p><a href="https://store.steampowered.com/app/2753900/The_King_is_Watching/">View on Steam</a></p>
 </details>